MinchaoZhu/bitburner-script/README.md

 4. boom

 On all purchased servers, hackRand is runned.
-That means all purchased servers will help you to hack money
+That me.ns" all purchased servers will help you to hack money

 5. stock